bernardopires/django-tenant-schemas/README.markdown

 What are schemas
 ------------

-A schema can be seen as a directory in an operating system, each directory (schema) with it's own set of files (tables).
-This allow the same table name and objects to be used in different schemas without conflict.
+A schema can be seen as a directory in an operating system, each directory (schema) with it's own set of files (tables and objects).
+This allows the same table name and objects to be used in different schemas without conflict.
 For an accurate description on schemas, see [PostgreSQL's official documentation on schemas](http://www.postgresql.org/docs/9.1/static/ddl-schemas.html).

 Why schemas
 ------------

 There are typically three solutions for solving the multinancy problem.

 1. Isolated Approach: Separate Databases.
 Each tenant has it's own database.

 2. Semi Isolated Approach: Shared Database, Separate Schemas.
 One database for all tenants, but one schema per tenant.

 3. Shared Approach: Shared Database, Shared Schema.
 All tenants share the same database and schema.
 There is a main tenant-table, where all other tables have a foreign key pointing to.

 This application implements the second approach, which in our opinion, represents the ideal compromise between simplicity and performance.